mradelvand/soccer/_posts/2025-11-15-7v7game-old-boys.md

 ### Phase 2 – Second Half Adjustments
 **Tactic:**
-Shifted from 1 CB / 2 WB to 2 CB / 1 WB for stronger central cover and more aggressive pressing.
+Shifted from 1 CB / 2 WB to 2 CB / 1 W for stronger central cover and more aggressive pressing.

 **Result:**
 Scored from a corner.
-Dexter attacked the second post perfectly — leveling it 2–2.
+Dexter (W) attacked the second post perfectly — leveling it 2–2.

 **Takeaways:**
 - Wide defenders must force opponents wide and recover quickly.